faceyspacey/respond-framework-docs-old/docs/dependency-injection.md

 }
 ```

 The reason you use cookies is because `localStorage` isn't available server-side.
-Therefore, cookies are the only *universal* solution, as they're available on both the client and the server.
+Therefore, cookies are the ***only universal solution*** available on both the client *and* the server.

 Client-only single page apps could just as well use `localStorage`, of which there are many similar examples on the web you can learn from.
+If you'd like to supply a client-only example, a PR to this page would likely be accepted.